rfdickerson/rfdickerson.github.io/_posts/2017-03-20-React-Kitura.md

 categories: swift
 ---

-Learn to scaffold out a complete web application that uses a Kitura server to serve a React-based UI:
+Learn to scaffold out a complete web application that uses a Kitura server to serve a React-based UI.
+Using the recently released [Bluemix Developer Console](https://www.ibm.com/blogs/bluemix/2017/03/introducing-bluemix-developer-console/) and the [Developer CLI](https://console.ng.bluemix.net/docs/cloudnative/dev_cli.html) you can have something scaffolded out in less then 30 seconds.

 # Prerequisites: